Yakima Valley: Established 1983

-- Washington State's first federally-recognized appellation; includes more than 60 wineries.
+- Washington State's first federally-recognized AVA; includes more than 60 wineries.

 - Most widely planted grape is Chardonnay, followed by Merlot and Cabernet Sauvignon.

 - Riesling and Syrah represent significant acreage, with Syrah in particular on the rise.

 - Silt-loam soils predominate allowing proper drainage necessary to keep vine's vigor under control.